 With the beginning of the Oktoberfest, the hosts and breweries move to the fair grounds.

 Despite the initial disapproval of the authorities, Steyrer succeeded in attracting the interest of both the public and also his colleagues, who began themselves imitating his idea.
 But not before 1925, the Löwen, Pschorr, and Thomas breweries orchestrated the first combined opening parade – still without official authorization.
 The first landlord to actually register the parade was Augustiner host Hans Schattenhofer.
-Therefore, its starting point since 1931 is the Herzog-Spital-Straße, where Schattenhofer’s restaurant was located.
+Therefore, its starting point has been Herzog-Spital-Straße since 1931, where Schattenhofer’s restaurant was located.
 Sadly, today most hosts forgot about the tradition of moving together with their staff to Oktoberfest and prefer filling their staff carriage with free beer enthusiasts also known as friends of the family.

 After 1935 eventually all breweries participated in the parade, which came to its full glory in the second half of the 20th century.
 In 1959, though, its future was threatened – once again by the police, who seriously demanded to refrain from marching to Oktoberfest due to its traffic-blocking character.
-Luckily, the zeitgeist changed much since those days.
-The parade is organized by the Festring München, that sells tickets for the three stands alongside the parade’s route.
+Luckily, the zeitgeist has changed much since those days.
+The parade is organized by the Festring München, which sells tickets for the stands alongside both opening weekend parades.